fsctl/tless/docs/MINIO-TLS.md

 $ chown <yourusername> ~/.minio/certs/*
 ```

-8. Refer to [`scripts/start-minio.sh`](../scripts/start-minio.sh) in this repo to see how to start the Minio server pointed at the correct certs directory.
+8. Add `--certs-dir ~/.minio/certs` to your minio startup command from now on.
+Refer to [`scripts/start-minio.sh`](../scripts/start-minio.sh) in this repo for an example of how to start the Minio server pointed at the correct certs directory.